-Forward has purchased 10 x 35kg bags of N&C Lot 17 'Lactic' Washed Colombia from La Palma y El Tucan and producer by Gerardo Barreto
+Forward has purchased 10 x 35kg bags of N&C Lot 1 'Bio-innovation' Washed Castillo from La Palma y El Tucan and producer by Alirio Perilla.

-Four (4) bags have been booked by Quietly Coffee in Stirling, Ontario
+Ten (10) bags of this lot have been booked by Rosso Coffee Roasters in Calgary, Alberta

 The coffee trees at La Palma y El Tucan's (LPET) are surrounded by a vast ecosystem of plant life growing in harmony.
 This concept was designed by LPET founder, Felipe Sardi, after pursuing his Master's in Permaculture.
 He theorized that he could remove many of the coffee trees, rotate in other crops that would fix elements in the soil, and still have a comparable-sized harvest.
 He has been successful in his endeavor and has drastically changed the landscape within Cundinamarca, by sharing this program through the unbelievable Neighbours & Crops project.

 This lot comes from the LPET Neighbours & Crops program, which is a community program, empowering and activating nearby coffee producing families.
 It's a powerful business model that positively impacts the community in many different ways.